Encopresis

-Encopresis (from Ancient Greek ἐγκόπρησις, enkóprēsis) is voluntary or involuntary passage of feces outside of toilet-trained contexts (fecal soiling) in children who are four years or older and after an organic cause has been excluded.
-Children with encopresis often leak stool into their undergarments.
+Encopresis (from Ancient Greek ἐγκόπρησις, enkóprēsis) is repeated passage of stool in inappropriate places by a child who is developmentally expected to be toilet trained.
+The term is most commonly used to describe fecal soiling associated with chronic constipation and overflow incontinence, though it may also refer to non-retentive fecal soiling without constipation.
+In psychiatric classification systems such as the DSM-5, encopresis is categorized as an elimination disorder.

 This term is usually applied to children, and where the symptom is present in adults, it is more commonly known as fecal incontinence (including fecal soiling, fecal leakage or fecal seepage).

 Signs and symptoms

 (In)voluntary soiling of undergarments.
-There are two types: with or without constipation.
-Those with constipation may experience decreased appetite, abdominal pain, have pain on defecation, have fewer bowel movements, and have hard or soft stools.
+Encopresis may be classified as retentive (associated with constipation and overflow incontinence) or non-retentive (without constipation and overflow incontinence).
+Those with constipation may experience decreased appetite, abdominal pain, have pain on defecation, have fewer bowel movements, and have abnormally hard or soft stools.
 Those without constipation do not have these symptoms.

 Causes

 Encopresis is commonly caused by constipation in children, by reflexive withholding of stool, by various physiological, psychological, or neurological disorders, or from surgery (a somewhat rare occurrence).
-It is important to note that encopresis can also occur without constipation.
+Encopresis can also occur without constipation.

 The colon normally removes excess water from feces.
 If the feces or stool remains in the colon too long due to conditioned withholding or incidental constipation, so much water is removed that the stool becomes hard, and becomes painful for the child to expel in an ordinary bowel movement.
-A vicious cycle can develop, where the child may avoid moving his/her bowels in order to avoid the "expected" painful toilet episode.
+A vicious cycle can develop, where the child may avoid moving their bowels in order to avoid the "expected" painful toilet episode.
 This cycle can result in so deeply conditioning the holding response that the rectal anal inhibitory response (RAIR) or anismus results.
 The RAIR has been shown to occur even under anesthesia and when voluntary control is lost.
 The hardened stool continues to build up and stretches the colon or rectum to the point where the normal sensations associated with impending bowel movements do not occur.
-Eventually, softer stool leaks around the blockage and cannot be withheld by the anus, resulting in soiling.
+Eventually, softer stool can leak around the blockage and cannot be withheld by the anus, resulting in soiling.
 The child typically has no control over these leakage accidents, and may not be able to feel that they have occurred or are about to occur due to the loss of sensation in the rectum and the RAIR.
-Strong emotional reactions typically result from failed and repeated attempts to control this highly aversive bodily product.
-These reactions then in turn may complicate conventional treatments using stool softeners, sitting demands, and behavioral strategies.
+Chronic soiling accidents may cause distress, embarrassment, and social difficulties for affected children and their families, which can complicate treatment adherence.

 The onset of encopresis is most often benign.
 The usual onset is associated with toilet training, demands that the child sit for long periods of time, and intense negative parental reactions to feces.
 Beginning school or preschool is another major environmental trigger with shared bathrooms.
 Feuding parents, siblings, moving, and divorce can also inhibit toileting behaviors and promote constipation.
 An initiating cause may become less relevant as chronic stimuli predominate.